thycotic/dsv-docs/product/QuickStart/Users/index.md

 For this quick-start guide, we will create two users - a local User and a Thycotin One User.

-First, a local DSV User, designated with their email address `local@company.com` (though the email address is not required).
+First, a local DSV User, designated with their email address `local@company.com`.
+For lcoal users, an email address is not required.

 ```BASH
 thy user create --username local@company.com --password BadP@ssword